igor-krechetov/hsmcpp-doc/source/getting-started/getting-started.rst

 **HSMBUILD_EXAMPLES**             Build examples
 ================================= ==============================================================================================================

-Options can be applied when calling cmake:
+Options can be applied when running cmake:

 .. code-block::  bash